-- EV certificates: The so-called Extended Validated Certificates go one step further: Here the certification body intensively checks the company documents.
+- EV Certificates: The so-called Extended Validated Certificates go one step further: Here the certification body checks the company documents intensively.
 Among other things, the legal form of the company is included in the certificate.

-Even setting up a simple DV certificate used to be a real pain for WordPress sites a real pain in the past and may not be feasible for non-technicians.
+Even setting up a simple DV certificate used to be a real pain for WordPress sites a real pain in the past and may not even be feasible for non-technicians.
 Because the process consisted of at least four steps:

-- Buy certificate: Here one had to deal with the provider landscape and actively compare prices and conditions even for simple IT certificates.
-This has also led some providers to invent very creative features, such as insurance, to differentiate their products.
-In the case of extended certificates, the validation step is added here, i.e. proof that the domain holder is also the company owner.
+- Buy a certificate: Here you had to look at the provider landscape and actively compare prices and terms even for simple DV certificates.
+This has also led to some providers inventing very creative features, such as insurance, to differentiate their products.
+With extended certificates, this is where the validation step comes in - proving that you, the domain owner, are also the business owner.
 Depending on the certificate, this process could take days or weeks.

 - Set up certificate: The next step was to store the certificate information on the web server.
-Depending on the provider, this was more or less complex.
-In the meantime, however, all hosting providers have created a more or less good workflow that guides you as a user through the setup process.
+Depending on the provider, this was more or less time-consuming.
+In the meantime, however, all hosting providers have actually created a more or less good workflow that guides you as a user through the setup process.

 - PrepareWordPress for HTTPS: After the certificate itself was set up, site had to be prepared for the switch from HTTP to HTTPS.
 For this, every database entry and every resource of the site had to be converted to HTTPS and the result then checked for mixed content errors.

-- Configure Google: After the changeover, the entities in Google Analytics and in the Google Search Console (formerly Google Webmaster Tools) had site to be adjusted.
+- Configure Google: After the conversion of site , the entities in Google Analytics and in Google Search Console (formerly Google Webmaster Tools) still had to be adjusted.

 Due to the development initiated by Let's Encrypt towards free DV certificates, this process has been massively simplified.
-Many host now also offer a simplified installation, where in the best case Activate and set up a certificate with one click and which is site automatically switched to HTTPS.
-This is the case regardless of whether the project is a WordPress -project or not.
+Many host now also offer a simplified installation, in which in the best case a certificate is activated and set up with one click and the site is automatically switched to HTTPS.
+And this is independent of whether it is a WordPress project or not.